-No, it is recommended you speak to a staff member to discuss the difficulties with paperwork.
+No, it is recommended you speak to a staff member to discuss the difficulties with your evidence.
 It is worth noting we do not require all the evidence requested in our evidence checklist.
-Some documents include everything we require such like a Tax Credit Award letter or your last 3 Universal Credit statements.
+Some documents include everything we require such as the up to date Tax Credit Award letter or your last 3 Universal Credit statements.

-Due to the volume of applications received, please allow for 10 working days for your application to be processed.
+Due to the volume of applications we receive, please allow for 10 working days for your application to be processed.
 If you have missing evidence this will delay your application and funding.
 We will only begin to assess your application once the complete form and correct evidence is received.

-Applications take up to 10 working days to be processed if it has passed 10 working days and you haven’t heard from the College please email firstname.lastname@example.org with your name and student number and a member of staff will look into this for you
+Applications take up to 10 working days to be processed.
+If it has passed 10 working days and you haven’t received any confirmation, please email firstname.lastname@example.org with your name and student number and a member of staff will look into this for you.

 You can still apply to the Learner Support Fund as normal.
-We recommend you open one not just for the potential of receiving support from the College but also in preparation for any part-time employment you may have in the near future.
+We recommend you open one, not just for the potential of receiving support from the College, but also in preparation for any part-time employment you may have in the near future.
 If you would like help with opening a bank account, please email email@example.com with your name and student number stating you that require assistance with this.

 If you are aged under 20 at the start of the academic year, please apply to the government childcare scheme called Care to Learn.
 Please visit https://www.gov.uk/care-to-learn

-You will need to apply through the online portal and then you will need to provide Student Services with a copy of your child/ren birth certificate and proof of child benefit.
+You will need to apply through the online portal and then you will need to provide Student Services with a copy of your child/ren’s birth certificate and proof of child benefit.
 Please email these to firstname.lastname@example.org along with your name and student number.

-If you need any support with this application process please email firstname.lastname@example.org and an Adviser will arrange an appointment with you.
+If you need any support with this application process please email email@example.com and a member of the team will arrange an appointment with you.

 You can apply using the online Learner Support Fund application form and select the option that you will need funding support for childcare fees.
-A member of the team will then contact you with an additional form to complete which details your specific childcare funding requirements, this is capped at £180 per week and must be with an Ofsted registered provider
+A member of the team will then contact you with an additional form to complete which details your specific childcare funding requirements, this is capped at £180 per week and must be with an Ofsted registered provider.

 If you have a household income of less than £37,000 then you can apply using the Learner Support Fund for a contribution towards your childcare costs. *capped amount applies and may not cover full costs*